 However, expats can face a whole range of challenges and stressors when relocating abroad.
 Moving house or starting a new job can be difficult on its own Combined with the absence of the usual support network, the exposure to a new culture and language barriers can cause tremendous pressures which can lead to stress, anxiety, and depression.
 It is crucial that individuals looking to relocate are aware of this possibility and prepare for it.

-According to the World Health Organisation, “Mental disorders are not rare among travellers.
-Overall, mental health issues are among the leading causes of ill health among travellers, and “psychiatric emergency” is one of the most common medical reasons for air evacuation, along with injury and cardiovascular disease.”
+According to the World Health Organisation, “Mental disorders are not rare among travelers.
+Overall, mental health issues are among the leading causes of ill health among travelers, and “psychiatric emergency” is one of the most common medical reasons for air evacuation, along with injury and cardiovascular disease.”

 International assignments can be an expensive endeavor.
-However, it is very strategically important, and failure can affect have a detrimental on the company.
+However, it is very strategically important, and failure can affect have a detrimental to the company.

 Key areas that could pose a risk to expats

 Although living abroad can be exciting, it can also be overwhelming and challenging.
 A new destination often accompanies a different culture which could mean a restriction to social activities the expat was involved in.
 We have put together plenty of advice for expats in this recent blog on how to prepare for cultural shock.

 Building a new social network can be challenging itself, but when it’s accompanied by language barriers this can further complicate things which can lead to loneliness and isolation.
 Expats are also confronted with a new working environment, with different organisational structures, new supervisors, and working culture.
 All of this newness can surface emotions such as fear, frustration, and stress.
 Back home, people know where to express their emotions but expat life means losing their support network, making it hard to deal with everyday stress.
 One of the key issues is that expats that relocate for work usually place all their energies on their new job, ignoring other important areas of their life such as making new social connections.

 How can employers support their globally mobile employees?